Get insider access

 1. Best Wireless Bluetooth Headphones Under $100

-The best wireless headphones under $100 with an over-ear design that we've tested are the Anker Soundcore Life Q30 Wireless.
-Whether you need headphones for your commute, the office, or just casual music listening, these outperform other options in this price range and are usually available for well under $100.
-They have a fantastic ANC feature that you can set to different modes to suit different situations.
-Set to 'Transport' mode, it effectively blocks out a wide range of noise, including rumbling engines.
-They support multi-device pairing, meaning you can stay connected with your phone and computer, and they have a long continuous battery life of 44 hours that will get you through a few days of work or long flights.
+The best wireless headphones under $100 we've tested are the Anker Soundcore Life Q30 Wireless.
+Whether you need headphones for your commute, the office, or just casual listening, these outperform other options in this price range and are usually available for well under $100.
+They have a fantastic ANC system that you can use in different modes to suit different situations.
+When set to 'Transport' mode, it effectively blocks out a wide range of noise, including rumbling engines.

-Out of the box, they have an excited sound profile that delivers intense rumble, punch, and boom, while voices and elements are bright.
-This sound is well-suited for genres like rock and pop, and if you prefer something different, you can customize it with a graphic EQ and presets.
-However, you'll notice a difference in sound quality with the ANC on versus off.
-When it's off, audio sounds more hollow and less full-bodied.
-These headphones also leak quite a bit of audio, so your music might bother people in quiet environments.
-If that's a concern, you might prefer the Wyze Noise-Cancelling Headphones, which leak much less audio.
-They also have a more neutral default sound profile, which you might prefer, but a shorter battery life and a worse ANC performance.
+However, you'll notice a difference in sound with the ANC on versus off.
+When it's off, audio sounds more thin.
+These headphones also leak quite a bit of audio, so your music might distract others in quiet environments.
+If that's a concern, consider the Wyze Noise-Cancelling Headphones Wireless, which leak much less audio.
+They also have a more balanced default sound profile, which you might prefer, but with a shorter battery life and worse ANC performance.

 See our review